 The amount of funding provided will be commensurate with the impact of the research program, the applicant’s past record of sponsored funding, and the prospects for securing new sponsored funding, including peer review.

-No more than $200,000 from the Office of the Vice President for Research & Innovation can be requested to maintain ongoing research projects.
+No more than $200,000 from the OVPRI can be requested to maintain ongoing research projects.
 Typical awards are expected to be substantially smaller.
-Because advancing research excellence is an institutional priority, PIs are strongly encouraged to secure pre-authorized commitments for matching funds from non-grant, non-Office of the Vice President for Research & Innovation sources from departments, schools/colleges and research centers/institutes (if applicable).
+Because advancing research excellence is an institutional priority, PIs are strongly encouraged to secure pre-authorized commitments for matching funds from non-grant, non-OVPRI sources from departments, schools/colleges and research centers/institutes (if applicable).

-The following will be considered for BRIDGE funding support:
+The following will be considered for funding support:

-- Salary / fringe of postdocs or other research staff
+- Salary / fringe of postdocs or other vital research staff

 - Essential supplies

-The following are not eligible for BRIDGE funding support:
+The following are not eligible for funding support:

-- Summer or other additional salary for the PI
+- Summer or academic year salary for TTF

 - Replacement funding for projects that are completed